berangerevillatte/Arithmetic_task/README.md

 2. Indicate whether the user is using a Mac operating system (yes or no)
 3. Select the duration of the task (set to 300 sec (5min) by default).

+Note that a minimum 30-second training period is important before the real task begins, by changing first number (1022) and step (13).

 The default values of the main variables are as follows, but can be changed: startCount = 1022; % Starting number for arithmetic task subtract = 13; % step size subtraction